-(8) When one party resides in another state, the DA of the county of the Oregon resident must provide services, even if there is a support order in another county.
+(9) When the person applying for or receiving services resides in another state, the DA where the obligor residesof the Oregon resident must provide services, even if there is a support order in another county.¶

-(9) When both parties reside in another state:
+(109) When both the person applying for services and the obligor parties reside in another state:

-(a) If there is an Oregon order, the DA of the order county must provide the services;
+(a) If there is an Oregon order, the DA of the order county must provide the services; $\P$

-(b) If there is no Oregon order, the DA of the county where the child resides or where the obligor's income or property is located must provide the services;
+(b) If there is no Oregon order, the DA of the county where the child resides or where the obligor's income or property is located must provide the services;¶

-(c) If there is no Oregon order and the obligor has no income or property located in the state, but it is anticipated that the obligee will be moving to this state, the DA of the county where the obligee is anticipated to reside must provide the services;
+(c) If there is no Oregon order and the obligor has no income or property located in the state, but it is anticipated that the obligee will be moving to this state, the DA of the county where the obligee is anticipated to reside must provide the services;¶

-(d) If there is no Oregon order, the obligor has no income or property located in the state, the obligee is not anticipated to be moving to this state, but continuation of services is being provided pursuant to OAR 137-055-1100, the DA where the case was previously assigned must provide the services.

-(10) The matrix set out in Exhibit 2 is offered as an aid in applying sections (7) through (9) of this rule.
+(d) If there is no Oregon order, the obligor has no income or property located in the state, the obligee is not anticipated to be moving to this state, but continuation of services is being provided pursuant to OAR 137-055-1100, the DA where the case was previously assigned must provide the services.¶ (140) The matrix set out in Exhibit 2 is offered as an aid in applying sections (7) through (109) of this rule.
 [Exhibit not included.
-See NOTE.]

-[NOTE: Exhibits referenced are available from the agency.]

-STATUTORY/OTHER AUTHORITY: ORS 25.080, 180.345
+See-ED: NOTE.]¶ [ED: NOTE: Exhibits referenced are available from the agency.]
+Statutory/Other Authority: ORS 25.080, 180.345